Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 238.  ### Question238
-Through the Sprint Review, the Scrum Team tries to hand-off the Increment to the Customer formally.
+True or False: Through the Sprint Review, the Scrum Team tries to hand-off the Increment to the Customer formally.

-- [x] False
+- [x] False.
-- [ ] True
+- [ ] True.

 _[⬆ Back to Top](#table-of-contents)_